Munch2022/Classifying_Email_Spam_Ham/README.md

 •	Implemented BERT model for this classification problem

-•	Have used the trained models that are already available in tensorflow hub website to solve this problem statement
+•	Have used the trained models of BERT that are already available in tensorflow hub website to solve this problem statement

 •	A simple neural network has been used along with one Drop out layer and one Output layer